By Anthony Beron

-Grant and several of his companions were a part of the scuffle between him and an unarmed ex-con he knew from prison.
-By this point , the film began focusing on fading the crispness of the audio and screen resolution in and out, which represented the confusion and fright felt by Grant, who was attempting to flee from all the commotion and simply wanted to enjoy time with his friends and family.
+Grant and several of his companions were a part of the fight between him and a white supremacist, ex-con he knew from prison.
+At that point, the clarity of the film’s audio and screen resolution began fading in and out, effectively illustrating the chaotic milieu that ensconced Grant, who only wanted to enjoy time with his friends and family.

-They were later removed from their train car, where they were called racial slurs and handcuffed by BART personnel.
-Grant, who tried to calm his friends, was kicked down and accidently shot by Mehserle on BART grounds.
+Him and his friends were later removed from their train car, where they were called racial slurs and handcuffed by BART personnel.
+Grant, who was apparently trying to calm his friends, was kicked down and shot by Mehserle on BART grounds.
 His train was directed to continue towards Pittsburg, without having any witnesses taken off.

-In the theater lobby, the Zimmerman verdict strained the atmosphere as people in queue reacted to it with rage and tears.
+In the theater lobby, the Zimmerman verdict strained the atmosphere as people in the Grand Lake Theater’s foyer reacted with rage and tears.
 “I can’t believe this,” one woman sobbed.
 The reaction — emotional, angry but not surprised — echoed the same acrimony that people felt after the Mehserle verdict.

-In West Oakland, students joined a bicycle ride for peace.
+Shortly after the premier of Fruitvale Station, West Oakland students joined a bicycle ride for peace.
 At Lake Merritt, they held a silent vigil for Trayvon Martin.
-And this weekend, they marched with signs that expressed everyone’s fear: “Am I Next?”
+And this weekend, they marched with signs that expressed everyone’s fear: “Am I Next?“

-“It needs to be peace,” replied Christopher Lockett, a Mack sophomore.
+“It needs to be peace,” replied Christopher Lockett, a Mack freshman.
 “People need to stop killing each other for gun play.”